AmirPasha25/walmart-chatbot-guardrail-evaluation/README.md

 ## 🔎 Key Findings

-- The chatbot handled grocery-related requests correctly and efficiently
+	•	The chatbot accurately and efficiently handled grocery-related requests
-- It answered general knowledge questions (e.g., science queries)
+	•	It also responded to general knowledge queries, such as science-related questions
-- It also responded to political questions, which are typically out of retail domain scope
+	•	The system generated responses to political questions, which fall outside the intended retail domain
-- This indicates that domain guardrails can be strengthened to avoid off-topic drift
+	•	This behavior suggests that domain guardrails should be reinforced to prevent off-topic drift and ensure stricter domain adherence

 ---